Deitox/kestrel_engine/docs/ARCHITECTURE.md

 - `ScriptHost` issues commands back into `App`, which resolves script handles to ECS entities.
 - `RapierState` lives inside `EcsWorld` and synchronizes rigid-body data each fixed tick.
 - `EventBus` is stored as an ECS resource so systems can push `GameEvent` values that the app drains after each frame.
-- `AudioManager` listens to drained `GameEvent`s so tooling can preview which sounds would fire for spawns, despawns, collisions, or script-driven cues.
+- `AudioManager` listens to drained `GameEvent`s so tooling can preview which sounds would fire for spawns, despawns, collisions, or script-driven cues while also playing the corresponding rodio tone when audio is available.
 - `Scene` helpers let the app export/import entity graphs; the debug UI exposes quick-save/quick-load controls that hand JSON files to these helpers.

 The data always flows in the same order - Input -> ECS -> Renderer -> UI - keeping subsystems decoupled and deterministic.